New York Personal Injury Attorneys

 If you have been injured in a car accident, you might wonder how long it may take to settle a claim for injuries and damages.
 Unfortunately, there is no definite answer to that question because every car accident victim’s case is different and unpredictable.
 However, there are some factors that can make your case more likely to settle quickly.

 Most car accident cases eventually settle, but it is important to understand that faster settlements are often not the best settlements.
 Below, the experienced personal injury lawyers at Sullivan Papain Block McGrath Coffinas & Cannavo, P.C. discuss why you should proceed with caution when an attorney promises to help you get a fast settlement or when an insurance company makes an offer to settle right after an accident.

-The two main areas of dispute between insurance companies and injury victims that often cause settlement delays are injuries and fault.
-If there is no dispute about the severity and extent of your injuries and medical expenses in a no-fault accident claim, you might end up with a quick insurance settlement.
+The two main areas of dispute between insurance adjusters or companies and injury victims that often cause settlement delays are injuries and fault.
+If all parties agree and there is no dispute about the severity and extent of your injuries and medical expenses in a no-fault accident claim, you might end up with a quick insurance settlement.
 However, the bottom line is that personal injury claim cases are not typically this straightforward and you will often have to negotiate with insurance companies to be fairly compensated for your insurance claim.